 Although there is a strong link between a strong corporate travel culture and business performance, travel and expense spending is commonly cut when times are tough–especially in companies with a strong focus on cost.
 Measuring return on investment of business travels is challenging, often making it difficult to justify travel and expense from a cost perspective.

 When treating travel and expenses solely as a fixed cost, companies tend to overlook the long-term business impact.
-Oxford Economics found that every dollar spent on business travel resulted in $12.50 in incremental revenue.
 When adding the potential for increased sales, stronger relationships with stakeholders and business growth into the equation, it makes more sense to view business travel as an investment.

 Travel smart and thoughtful